karan23620/M1_Application_Calculator/1_Requirements/Readme.md

   Our Calculator required few keys to perform action according to user choice which are given below-
    - digits - 0-9.
    - some operators for performing operation like "+, -, *, /, ^, !".
-   - Press 'Q' or 'q' to quit the program
+   - Press 'Q' or 'q' to quit the program.
    - Press 'H' or 'h' for asking to clear screen then press 'C' or 'c' .

 ## Introduction